Table of Contents

 Top features

-In addition to charging different prices for different customers, it lets you offer buy one get one free deals, product bundles, category-specific combos, and more — no need for an additional plugin.
+- Multiple use cases.
+In addition to setting different prices for different customers, it lets you offer buy one get one free deals, product bundles, category-specific combos, and more — no need for an additional plugin.

 How to set different prices for different customers in WooCommerce